Aljullu/weather-app/README.md

 # Weather App

-Weather App that lets the user introduce a natural language query and it parses it to return relevant results after fetching data in AccuWeather.
+Weather App that lets the user introduce a natural language query and parses it to return relevant results after fetching data in AccuWeather.

 Some accepted queries are: